FROM A GALLO-ROMAN VILLA TO A RENAISSANCE CASTLE

 The Marquis, accustomed to a sumptuous lifestyle, undertook extensive decoration and comfort work to restore the castle to its former glory.
 These receptions will make the reputation of Thézan beyond the regional borders.

 His son Henri succeeds him and continues the embellishments.
 He was responsible for transforming the southern façade into a fashionable neo-medieval style, giving it a romantic charm.
 It was at this time that the french garden was given the appearance of an english park.
-Ruined by the Castle and an expensive lifestyle, he was forced to sell the castle in 1862.
+Ruined by an expensive lifestyle, he was forced to sell the castle in 1862.

 FROM THE THERMAL CENTRE...